Heard about teaching for mastery? Interested in high quality professional development?

 The fully funded programme enables you and another teacher from your school to become ‘Mastery Advocates’.
 Initially you will be part of a Work Group for a year.
 You will also get in-school support from a Mastery Specialist.
 Beyond this, you will continue to work with your local Maths Hub and take part in a Work Group as you embed mastery across your department.

-This opportunity is suitable for all maths teachers, from NQTs to Heads of Department.
-It requires the support of your headteacher/a member of SLT.
+This opportunity is suitable for teachers with the commitment, experience and authority to lead developmental work across the department.
+It requires the support of your headteacher or a member of SLT.

 “SLT and the leaders of my department have been completely supportive and trusting as I have introduced teaching for mastery in maths because they see the benefits it has for the students.